idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeVolumetricEigenstrain.md

 ## Example Input File Syntax

 !listing modules/tensor_mechanics/test/tests/volumetric_eigenstrain/volumetric_eigenstrain.i
-         block=Materials/thermal_expansion_strain1
+         block=Materials/volumetric_eigenstrain

 where the volumetric material is defined as a separate material model

 !listing modules/tensor_mechanics/test/tests/volumetric_eigenstrain/volumetric_eigenstrain.i
          block=Materials/volumetric_change

-The `eigenstrain_name` parameter value must also be set for the strain calculator, and an example parameter setting is shown below:
+The `eigenstrain_name` parameter value must also be set for the strain calculator.
+When the [TensorMechanics/Master](/Master/index.md) Action is used, it automatically creates the strain calculator.
+In that case, the `eigenstrain_name` is specified in the Master action block, and passed in to the strain calculator as shown:

 !listing modules/tensor_mechanics/test/tests/volumetric_eigenstrain/volumetric_eigenstrain.i
-         block=Materials/strain
+         block=Modules/TensorMechanics/Master

 !syntax parameters /Materials/ComputeVolumetricEigenstrain